-Study the Benefits Grid on pages 17 - 21 to determine which option best suits your and/or your family's needs.
+Study the Benefits Grid on pages 18 - 22 to determine which option best suits your and/or your family's needs.

-Review the Premium Information on pages 11 - 12 and determine the amount, if any that will be deducted from your paycheck.
-Once you have made your selections during Open Enrollment, you will not be allowed to make changes unless you experience a Qualifying Event that would allow a change, or if you have a break in employment of thirty (30) days or more.
-For specific information on Qualifying Events, refer to pages 67-71.
+Review the Premium Information on pages 12 - 13 and determine the amount, if any that will be deducted from your paycheck.
+You can also use KEHP Benefits Analyzer, a pre-enrollment, planning tool.
+This tool will provide you a personalized, healthcare "cost and use" summary to help you make informed decisions.
+You can access KEHP Benefits Analyzer through KEHP's Open Enrollment Website: www.kehp.ky.gov.
+Once you have made your selections during Open Enrollment, you will not be allowed to make changes unless you experience a Qualifying Event that would allow a change, or if you have a break in employment of 11 days or more.
+For specific information on Qualifying Events, refer to pages 65-70.

-Enroll no later than October 24, 2008
+Enroll no later than October 25, 2009.

-Open Enrollment is October 13, 2008 through October 24, 2008.
-The 2009 Plan Year is a mandatory total enrollment.
+Open Enrollment is October 12, 2009 through October 25, 2009.
+The 2010 Plan Year is a mandatory total enrollment.

-A mandatory total enrollment means that every employee MUST make an election or they will not have health insurance, FSA coverage, or an HRA for the 2009 Plan Year.
+A mandatory total enrollment means that all employees MUST make an election or he/she will not have health insurance, FSA coverage, or an HRA for the 2010 Plan Year.